 Offering inspiration to beloved author Charles Dickens, Islington started life as a Middlesex village on the side of what was referred to as the Great North Road (an old coaching route from London to York).

 Today vast imposing school buildings are one of the few reminders of times past, offering insight into Victorian Britain many serve as residential housing in this genteel district of inner London.

 Stretching from Farringdon to Highgate, Islington offers an eclectic mix of antique markets, retro cinemas, farmers markets, and riverside walks.

-Hidden treasures such as Camden Passage (a pedestrian only side street packed with wooden wheeled stalls, independent boutiques, and an antique market – trading on Saturdays – that first opened its doors in the 1960s), Screen on the Green, and the Hen & Chickens Theatre Bar are a must for first timers to the borough.
+Hidden treasures such as Camden Passage (a pedestrian-only side street packed with wooden wheeled stalls, independent boutiques, and an antique market – trading on Saturdays – that first opened its doors in the 1960s), Screen on the Green, and the Hen & Chickens Theatre Bar are a must for first-timers to the borough.

-A rich mix of cultures and traditions make Hackney a popular destinations for those visiting London.
+A rich mix of cultures and traditions make Hackney a popular destination for those visiting London.
 Heritage attractions such as Petticoat Lane, Brick Lane and Ridley Road offer insight into the many faces of London and its eclectic mix of inhabitants.

 Described as having a village feel, the borough offers green public spaces, Victorian architecture, and an underground feel evident in the hipster hangouts that have exploded onto the scene in super trendy Shoreditch in recent years.

 If you choose to stay in Hackney head to Stoke Newington Church Street and sample its eclectic array of specialist shops, cafes and ethnic restaurants.
 Or follow in the footsteps of comedy greats Charlie Chaplin and Stan Laurel (of Laurel and Hardy) and take in a show at the historic Hackney Empire.